-The Romani Cultural and Arts Company 37th profile will be of Dr Jo Clement
+The 37th Romani Cultural and Arts Company profile is Dr Jo Clement.

 Follow this link for more information: https://www.joclement.co.uk